franz-josef-kaiser/filterama/readme.txt

 (custom) post types list in the admin post list page.
 Also adds a "match" button so you can now "filter" the list by ALL or ANY taxonomy terms.

+Available in English & German.
+Translations welcome.
+Just grab the .pot file, translate the two strings and send us an email or file a pull request on GitHub.

 = (WCM) WeCodeMore =

 WeCodeMore is your label for high quality WordPress code from renowned authors.